 In the case of public research universities, which of course have many more students, the access that non-honors students have to top professors and undergrad research opportunities may be quite limited.
 But for honors students, this kind of access is often a deliberate feature of the honors college or program.
 Therefore, honors students could benefit from paying close attention to comparing the rankings of academic departments, especially when the costs of attending a private elite are a major issue even after need-based aid is available.

 It may come as a surprise that the updated information below shows that public universities compete very strongly against leading private institutions when it comes to the rankings of academic departments.
 Some of the private schools have lower overall rankings because they offer courses in engineering and education disciplines–traditionally more established in public universities.
-For example, the aggregate ranking for Harvard would be 4.3 if engineering (ranked 27th) were excluded.
-Washington University in St. Louis (WUSTL) would have an aggregate ranking of 28.08 if education (ranked 78th) were excluded.
+For example, the aggregate ranking for Harvard would be 3.9 if engineering (ranked 25th) were excluded, and Yale would have an aggregate ranking of 8.31 if engineering (34th) were excluded.

 On the other hand, universities such as Chicago are not penalized because they lack programs in engineering or education.

-Twelve of the 53 schools on the list below have no academic department ranked lower than 30th in the nation.
-The private elites in this group are Stanford, MIT, Princeton, Harvard, Columbia, Cornell, and Johns Hopkins; the public universities in the group are UC Berkeley, Michigan, Wisconsin, UCLA, and UT Austin.
+Eleven of the 67 schools on the list below have all academic departments ranked 30th or better in the nation.
+The private elites in this group are Stanford, MIT, Princeton, Harvard, Columbia, and Cornell; the public universities in the group are UC Berkeley, Michigan, Wisconsin, UCLA, and UT Austin.

-Below is a list of 53 national universities that have an average departmental ranking of 52 or better.
-Universities are listed in rank order according to their average departmental ranking, followed by the academic reputation ranking, and then followed by the U.S. News overall ranking.
+Universities are listed according to their average departmental ranking, followed by the reputation ranking, and then the U.S. News overall ranking.